This article was originally written on 27 October 2017 and has been updated.

-98 years ago today, 27 October 1919, saw the LSO perform the world premiere of one of the most popular works in the repertoire: Elgar's Cello Concerto.
+On 27 October 1919, the LSO performed the world premiere of one of the most popular works in the repertoire: Elgar's Cello Concerto.
 It may be popular now, but it wasn't always the case...

 In 1919 the LSO was only just recovering from the ravages of World War I. Many members had been called up to fight and the Orchestra had struggled to keep performing under the circumstances of curfews and the new threat of bombs from the sky, dropped by German Zeppelins.
 The 1919/20 season was the first time the Orchestra had managed to bring back its 'own-promoted' series of concerts with help from its new Principal Conductor Albert Coates, who offered to waive his fee to help the Orchestra get back on its feet.

 For the opening concert of the season the Orchestra had put together a programme that included a new work by Edward Elgar: the Cello Concerto.
 The LSO and Elgar had had a long and productive relationship from the early 1900s, premiering many works (including the Introduction and Allegro, Falstaff, some of the Pomp & Circumstance marches and the first London performance of the First Symphony) and even appointing him Principal Conductor for a season in 1911.

 Cover of the concert programme for 27 October 1919, LSO Archive

 The Orchestra's Leader Billy Reed was a great friend of Elgar's, and it's easy to see why he would turn to his favourite orchestra to premiere his new work.
 On board was Felix Salmond, a cellist Elgar had met during the premieres of the chamber works he had written earlier in 1918 and 1919 – the Piano Quintet and String Quartet.